developer2020github/s_classifieds/readme.md

 1. JavaScript, HTML, CSS: jQuery, Bootstrap
 2. Python: Flask, SQLAlchemy
 3. Database: PostgreSQL
+4. Deployed on Heroku

 ##Installing and running project
-######1.
-Ensure you have latest version of Python 2.7.* installed.
-Note application was dveloped with Python 2.7.8 but should work with later versions of Python 2.7.
+1. Ensure you have latest version of Python 2.7.* installed.
-######2.
-Install Python packages as specified in the file requirements.txt (Refer to https://pip.pypa.io/en/stable/reference/pip_freeze/ for installation procedure).
+2. Install Python packages as specified in the file requirements.txt (Refer to https://pip.pypa.io/en/stable/reference/pip_freeze/ for installation procedure).
 There are multiple packages to install, so you may want to use a Virtual Environment (http://docs.python-guide.org/en/latest/dev/virtualenvs/).
-######3.
-Application supports two options for databases: postgresql and sqlite.
-Default configuration is sqlite.
+3. Application supports two options for databases: postgresql and sqlite.
 For testing and evaluation purposes there is no need to install postgresql.
-######4.
-Create database (see "Creating database" section)
+4. Create database (see "Creating database" section)
-######5.
-Run module main.py
+5. Run module main.py
-######6.
-In a browser, navigate to http://localhost:5000/
+6. In a browser, navigate to http://localhost:5000/

 #####Creating database
+######Local setup
 Step 1: To create an empty database, run module create_database.
+Note for PostrgeSQL user postres with password postres should exist.
+Step 2: For PotgresSQL, login to psql and run script setup_user_access.sql.
+This wil setup user catalog which is utilized by the applciation for normal access.
 This is sufficient to run the application.

-Step 2: To populate it with fake ads and users for testing (for example, to evaluate how filtering and sorting works) run module populate_database. populate_database will output list of created user accounts(emails) to console.
+Step 3: To populated datase with fake ads and users for testing (for example, to evaluate how filtering and sorting works) run module populate_database. populate_database will output list of created user accounts(emails) to console and populate database with random ads.
-It is not possible to log in to any of these accounts with option ENABLE_EMAIL_AND_PASSWORD_LOGIN_AND_REGISTRATION set to False.
-However, if desired, enable option (refer to module options.py), restart application and login into any of these accounts with password "s_classifieds" and e-mail that was output to console by populate_database.
+######On Heroku
+Application will create the database and populate it test data when it is initialized for the first time.
+If needed test data can also be populated by running command heroku run heroku run python populate_database.py

 #####API endpoints###